 Combining IT and OT to form a shop floor solution

 In order to access the necessary expertise to execute its vision, BHGE selected Capgemini as its industrial partner for the duration of the project.
 This decision was a result of Capgemini’s extensive understanding of shop floor technology and its history with digital manufacturing solutions.
-Indeed, Capgemini’s new global business line Digital Engineering and Manufacturing Services combines all its deep expertise in IOT, and connected products, smart engineering and digital manufacturing.
+Indeed, Capgemini’s new global business line DEMS (Digital Engineering and Manufacturing Services) combine all its deep expertise in IOT, and connected products, smart engineering and digital manufacturing.
 Together, the partners formed a strong team for transforming BHGE’s shop floor by committing to a collaborative, “One Team” approach.

-With a comprehensive solution template in place, the partners agreed to utilize Capgemini’s unique, agile methodology to connect Information Technology (IT) and Operational Technology (OT) into a single solution.
+With a comprehensive solution template in place, the partners agreed to utilise Capgemini’s unique, agile methodology to connect Information Technology (IT) and Operational Technology (OT) into a single solution.

 Real-time manufacturing management

 By following the mutually established plan, Capgemini and BHGE implemented an Industrial Internet of Things (IIoT) solution that transformed shop floor processes.
 With IIoT, every machine is connected within a network that compiles data in order to generate a comprehensive report on the state of the production process.
 The solution drew upon numerous data sources, including machine tools, ovens, cranes, the MES, and the Computerised Maintenance Management System (CMMS) to create its overall view of the shop floor.
 This ensured complete coverage and a total view of machine performance, which could then be shared with external systems.